morpho-org/vault-v2/README.md

 This is useful notably to the [non-custodial guarantees](#non-custodial-guarantees), but also in general if a curator wants to give guarantees about some configurations.

 In particular, a configuration can be *abdicated*, meaning that it won't be able to be set anymore, by setting the timelock to type(uint256).max and making sure that pendingCount for this selector is zero.
-Thus, increaseTimelock should be used carefully, because decreaseTimelock is timelocked with the timelock itself.
+Thus, increaseTimelock should be used carefully, because decreaseTimelock is function-dependent: decreasing the timelock of a function is timelocked by the timelock of the function itself.

 ### In-kind redemptions